CIDRAM/Docs/readme.en.md

 Configuration for templates and themes.

 ##### "theme" `[string]`
-- Default theme to use for CIDRAM.
+- The default theme to use for CIDRAM.

 ```
 theme